StockpileLabs/stockpile/README.md

 # Stockpile

-A global contribution engine for Web3, powered by Solana.
-Funding, without barriers.

-## What is Stockpile?

-Stockpile is a web3 protocol designed to facilitate numerous different types of crowdfunding in a permissionless manner.
-The protocol leverages the Solana blockchain to provide quick, easy, and composable crowdfunding experience to meet the needs of many digital fundraisers.
+Funding Without Barriers.

+Create and contribute to decentralized crowdfunds powered by Solana.
+Take advantage of the fastest blockchain available to fund your own cause, charity, or project in no time at all.
+Engage with your community by distributing commemorative NFTs to contributors of your project

 ## Project Goals

 Stockpile is currently live on the devnet and will be available on mainnet at a later date within the near future.
-In the meantime, the project plans to accomplish the following:
+In the meantime, here's our roadmap for this repository:

-- Grant style funding
+- Data compression
+- Quadratic Funding
+- Generative Multi-Sig Beneficiaries
 - Embedded Bounties
-- Token-Enabled Project Fundraisers
 - Yield Contribution
 - Javascript/Typescript SDK
-- Integrated on/off-ramps for Web2 native users
+- Fully configurable "Misc" fundraiser type

 ## Why?

-Formerly Mobius Protocol, the Stockpile project was conceptualized during the Freedom Convoy.
-Our team believes in freedom of transaction, and seeing how the events unfolded for the convoy inspired us to take a different stance on the traditional crowdfunding model.
-We sought to right the wrongs of platforms GoFundMe that deliberately censor legitamite fundraisers for disagreements in a ToS sheet.
-The result, is the Stockpile project.
+Formerly Mobius Protocol, the Stockpile project was conceptualized during the Freedom Convoy, and their situation with GoFundMe and the Canadian Government.
+Seeing similar events unfold throughout 2022 energized us to build the premier crowdfunding tool for Web3: free of censorship, and fully verifiable.
+As we built the platform, we've recognized the potential for Stockpile to be something more than a platform or primitive alone.
+Our vision is a robust global funding engine that can serve the needs of many, whether it be through our own platform, composability with another protocol, or tools for other use-cases built by other developers.

+Here we are in 2023, pushing to make that vision a reality by working with the brightest individuals, best charities, and disruptive projects on Solana.

+## Awards & Participation

+:star: 3rd Place in the Reputation Track at Solana Sandstorm 2023